Adrienne is a certified dog trainer, behavior consultant, former veterinarian assistant, and author of "Brain Training for Dogs."

 - OTC Calming Supplements: There are several over the counter calming supplements for dogs nowadays.
 Several contain L-Theanine, an amino acid that works by increasing GABA concentrations and therefore modifying neuron firing patterns in response to changes in the dog's environment.
 Other calming aids may contain alpha-casozepine and tryptophan.

 - Adaptil.
 Adaptil is a plug-in diffuser offering the synthetic version of a pheromone known as DAP (short for dog appeasing pheromone) which is released from the mother dog shortly after whelping and that is meant to provide the newborn pups with a sense of reassurance and comfort.
 The goal of the plug-in is to ease the anxiety associated with new environments and stressful situations, such as noise phobias, traveling, being introduced to a new home or other causes of stress.
-Adaptil also comes under the form of a collar that releases the pheromones, calming tablets and a spray.
+Adaptil also comes in the form of a collar that releases pheromones, calming tablets, and a spray.

 - Prescription medications: more severe cases of fear in dogs may require prescription medications.
-Medications may include selective serotonin reuptake inhibitors (SSRI), benzodiazepines, tricyclic antidepressants and alpha-2 agonists.
+Medications may include selective serotonin reuptake inhibitors (SSRI), benzodiazepines, tricyclic antidepressants, and alpha-2 agonists.
 It's important that the use of drugs is accompanied by behavior modification.

 8. Provide the Predictability of Routine